thoughtworks-jumpstart/guides/docs/delivering-software/ci-cd.md

 1. DOD gives everyone in the team the same expectations on what is included and what is not in a user story.
 2. Gives team more clarity during estimations on how much a team can likely complete
 3. Setting the right expectations for PO, why features might take longer than the time to get barely working code.
-4. Prevent rework and arguements why certain things were not covered.
+4. Prevent rework and arguements on why certain things were not covered.

 ### Common DOD incluces but not limited to

 1. All acceptance criteria(AC) is completed
 2. Code does not break any linting rules
 3. Unit test coverage higher than a certain percentage
-4. Code have been viewed by at least 1 other member
+4. Code have been viewed by at least 1 other core team member
 5. All behaviors and edge cases are tested by QA
 6. The PO understands the scope of the changes and have verified